RickHPotter/finance.rb/README.md

   - ✅ Refactored the Exchange flow to nested-form using rails-nested-form stimulus.
   - ✅ Made possible to change FK of CardTransaction (should create/use another money_transaction).
   - ✅ Made possible to change FK of Investment (should create/use another money_transaction).
+  - ✅ Remodelled Installment to act like Exchange.
+Join Table that creates 1 parent.
+  - ✅ Created a PORO for handling Card Transaction Params in request specs.
+  - ✅ Removed hard business logic from card_transaction model spec to request spec.

 ## GAARA-09/fe-01: Refine AutocompleteSelect